 Types Of Electric Guitars : SG

-The SG, with its twin-horned, long-neck design is a lighter guitar than a Les Paul.
+The SG, with its twin-horn, long-neck design is a lighter guitar than a Les Paul.
 It has double humbucker pickups with independent tone and volume controls.

 Famous Gibson SG players: